CommerceExperts/searchhub-docs/docs/smartsuggest/service-integration.rst

 Suggest Request
 ---------------

-The standard suggest requests that return queries relevant to the partial user input, use this request:
+Standard suggest requests, which return queries relevant to the user's partial input, use the following request:

 .. code-block:: bash